 Once you get to the other side, it’s a good idea to scout that out too.
 Check the old tenants or owners haven’t left anything behind.
 You might also want to take a meter reading and make sure the electrics work as they should.

 And there we have it!
-That brings us to the end of our moving house check-list.
-Feel free to refer back to it whilst you're in the midst of your move.
+That brings us to the end of our moving house checklist.
+Feel free to refer back to this whilst you're in the midst of your move.

 Saint Removals; the removal experts

-Here at Saint Removals, we’re all about making your moving as smooth sailing as possible, whether that’s by physically helping you through it or by offering our expert advice.
+Here at Saint Removals, we’re all about making your move as smooth sailing as possible, whether that’s by physically helping you through it or by offering our expert advice.